 - Why or why not? ____________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________

 - Are you satisfied with your childless life?
 Yes No (circle one)

 - What makes you feel that way you answered question #10?_______________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________

 - How does it make you feel when you see other women with their children? ____________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________

-This document is written in Microsoft Word.
-When you receive it, just enable editing, write your responses in a different or larger font, or choose a color.
+When you receive it, just enable editing, write your responses in a different or larger font, and choose a color.